praduman20/Review-Slider-React-mini-project-4/README.md

-# React mini project 3 - Grocery Bud
+# React mini project 4 - Review Slider
-React Grocery App: A grocery management application built with React.
-Easily add, edit, and delete grocery items from your shopping list.
-Concepts used - useEffect hook , useState hook , react-icons , Local Storage(to store and access data from the current origin's local storage space).
+React Slider App: A user-friendly React application that lets you navigate through reviews with ease.
+Simply press 'Next' for the next review or 'Previous' for the previous one, making content browsing a breeze.

 ## Demo Link - https://my-review-slider.netlify.app/